MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Prevent users from manually configuring Power Automate for desktop to start automatically

-You can use the following registry entry to prevent users from manually configuring Power Automate for desktop to auto-start, disabling the corresponding console setting.
-This key only applies to Installer (MSI) versions.
+Use the following registry entry to prevent users from manually configuring Power Automate for desktop to start automatically.
+This key only applies to installer (MSI) versions.

 | Hive | Key | Name | Type |
 |---|---|---|---|